|

 Bill Denheld 27 January 2004

-Many thanks to Parks Victoria, D.SE, and Bells Earth Moving
+Many thanks to Parks Victoria, DSE, and Bells Earth Moving

 of Mansfield for removal of the tree log.